 long-term projects;

-products with a real UX logic.
+products with a strong UX logic;

 On the other hand, /goal is not useful everywhere.

-For a micro-task, it can be excessive.
+For a tiny task, it can be excessive.

 For example: